Water Line Repair Cost

 Where the Break Is

 Yard breaks cost the least.
 Breaks near a gas line, foundation wall, or under a concrete slab cost the most.
-Foundation-adjacent repair work adds structural risk and more labor cost to the total.
+Foundation-adjacent repair work adds structural risk and more labor costs to the total.

 Emergency Calls